 A basic recipe for roasted vegetables that never fails to impress!
 This healthy and delicious side dish is perfect for meal prepping or serving a group of people.

-In all likelihood, if I’ve made you dinner, I’ve made us roasted vegetables.
+In all likelihood, if I’ve made you dinner in real life, I’ve made us roasted vegetables.
 It’s one of those dishes that never fails to satisfy, regardless of with whom I’m dining.
 It’s easy to make in a large volume, and even those who don’t normally eat many vegetables are impressed and go back for seconds!
 Or thirds..
 If there’s one type of food over which I undoubtedly have zero self control, it is, the oven-roasted vegetable!

 I was strongly tempted to title this post “The Best Roasted Vegetable Recipe Ever,” or “The Only Roasted Vegetable Recipe You’ll Ever Need,” but because I posted The Best Vegan Caesar Salad on Monday, I figured I would cool it on the ego-inflamed titles for a hot second 😉 Truly, whenever someone is at a loss on what to make for dinner whether or not they’re cooking for themselves or serving guests, I always recommend this here recipe.